Pick the base before the mood

 Best for: Travelers who want one serious daytime reason to go uphill and slow the city down

-Al Forno is the reservation that gives South Water real trip weight when dinner is supposed to define the night.
+Al Forno is the reservation that gives South Water real trip purpose when dinner is supposed to define the night.

-Best for: Travelers who want one reservation to carry the evening and give South Water real trip weight
+Best for: Travelers who want one reservation to carry the evening and give South Water real trip purpose

-The East End is the fastest way to make Wickenden feel like a real after-dinner lane instead of a vague neighborhood detour.
+The East End is the fastest way to make Wickenden feel like a real after-dinner area instead of a vague neighborhood detour.

 Best for: Travelers who want the east side to feel lively after dinner without overcomplicating the night

-Use Providence neighborhoods in sequence: choose the base first, choose the daytime layer second, and only then choose the night move with more personality.
+Use Providence neighborhoods in sequence: choose the base first, choose the daytime plan second, and only then choose the night move with more personality.

 Start with downtown or a station-adjacent hotel when the trip still needs to feel easy, then let the rest of the city branch outward from that point.